 General

 Purpose – This ISAP provides guidance to actuaries when performing actuarial services in connection with IAS 19.
-The focus is on actuarial services provided for a reporting entity’s preparation of an actual or pro-forma IFRS report.
-Its purpose is to give intended users confidence that:
+Its purpose is to increase intended users confidence that:

-Actuarial services are carried out professionally and with due care, in compliance with IAS 19, and taking into account the reporting entity’s accounting policies;
+Actuarial services are carried out professionally and with due care, consistent with IAS 19, and taking into account the reporting entity’s accounting policies;

 The results are relevant to their needs, are presented clearly and understandably, and are complete; and

-The assumptions and methodology (including, but not limited to, models and modelling techniques) used are disclosed appropriately.
+The assumptions and methodology (including, but not limited to, models and modelling techniques) used are disclosed appropriately in the actuary’s report.

 Scope – This ISAP provides guidance to actuaries when performing actuarial services in connection with IAS 19.
-The focus is on services provided for a reporting entity’s preparation of an actual or pro-forma IFRS report for any type of employee benefit the reporting entity determines to be covered by IAS 19.
-An actuary who is performing these actuarial services may be acting in one of several capacities such as an employee, management, director, external adviser, auditor, or supervisory authority of the reporting entity.
+The focus is on actuarial services provided for a reporting entity’s preparation of an actual or pro-forma IFRS financial statement for any type of employee benefit the reporting entity determines to be covered by IAS 19.
+Actuaries providing actuarial services in connection with IAS 19 that are outside of this focus (for example, an actuary advising an auditor or advising a potential buyer regarding an acquisition) should consider the guidance in this ISAP to the extent relevant to the assignment.

-Compliance – There are situations where an actuary may deviate from the guidance of this ISAP but still comply with it:
+Compliance – [For this ISAP, this paragraph replaces paragraph 1.3. in ISAP 1] An actuary may fail to follow the guidance of this ISAP but still comply with it where the actuary:

-Law may impose obligations upon an actuary.
-Compliance with requirements of law that conflict with this ISAP is not a deviation from it.
+complies with requirements of law that conflict with this ISAP.

-The actuarial code of professional conduct applicable to the work may conflict with this ISAP.
-Compliance with requirements of the code that conflict with this ISAP is not a deviation from it.
+complies with requirements of the actuarial code of professional conduct applicable to the work that conflicts with this ISAP.

-The actuary may depart from the guidance in this ISAP while still complying with it if the actuary provides, in any report, an appropriate statement with respect to the nature, rationale, and effect of any such departure.
+departs from the guidance in this ISAP and provides, in any report, an appropriate statement with respect to the nature, rationale, and effect of any such departure.

-Paragraphs 2.6, 2.8, and 2.9 of ISAP 1 cover the situation where the actuary is directed to use certain assumptions or methodology.
-The actuary who complies with these paragraphs is not deviating from this ISAP.

-Relationship to ISAP 1 – Any actuary who asserts compliance with this ISAP (as a model standard) must also comply with ISAP 1.
+Relationship to ISAP 1 – Where possible, this ISAP does not repeat guidance already provided in ISAP 1.
+Any actuary who asserts compliance with this ISAP (as a model standard) must also comply with ISAP 1.
 References in ISAP 1 to “this ISAP” should be interpreted as applying equally to this ISAP 3, where appropriate.

-Glossary – This ISAP uses various terms whose specific meanings are defined in the Glossary.
+Defined Terms – This ISAP uses various terms whose specific meanings are defined in the Glossary.
 These terms are highlighted in the text with a dashed underscore and in blue, which is a hyperlink to the definition (e.g., actuary).
+This ISAP also uses terms defined in IAS 19, in which case they have the same meaning.

-Cross References – This ISAP refers to the content of IAS 19 as amended by the IASB in June 2011.
-If IAS 19 is amended, restated, revoked, or replaced after June 2011, the actuary should consider the extent to which the guidance in this ISAP remains applicable and appropriate.
+Cross References – This ISAP refers to the content of IAS 19, including any interpretations from the International Financial Reporting Interpretations Committee or the Standing Interpretations Committee thereon, as issued through [mmm 2014].
+If IAS 19 is subsequently amended, restated, revoked, or replaced after [mmm 2014], the actuary should consider the guidance in this ISAP to the extent it remains applicable and appropriate.

-Effective Date – This ISAP is effective for {actuarial services performed/actuarial services commenced/actuarial services performed with respect to an IFRS report issued} on or after [Date].
+Effective Date – This ISAP is effective for {actuarial services performed/actuarial services commenced/actuarial services performed with respect to an IFRS financial statement issued} on or after [Date].

 Appropriate Practices

-Knowledge of Accounting Requirements – To be confident in performing the actuarial services, the actuary should have or obtain sufficient knowledge and understanding of IAS 19, relevant paragraphs of other IFRSs to which IAS 19 refers, and the reporting entity’s relevant accounting policies.
-The actuary should seek guidance from the principal when:
+Knowledge of Accounting Requirements –The actuary should have or obtain sufficient knowledge and understanding of IAS 19, IFRSs that are interpretations of IAS 19, relevant paragraphs of other IFRSs to which IAS 19 specifically refers, and the reporting entity’s relevant IFRS accounting policies.
+If the actuary:

-The actuary is uncertain whether another IFRS is relevant to the actuarial services; or
+is uncertain whether another IFRS is relevant to the actuarial services, or

-The actuary envisions that a specific component of the actuarial services may be subject to alternative interpretations of IAS 19, a relevant paragraph of another IFRS, or a relevant accounting policy.
+envisions that a specific component of the actuarial services may be subject to alternative interpretations of IAS 19, an IFRS that is an interpretation of IAS 19, a relevant paragraph of another IFRS to which IAS 19 specifically refers, or relevant IFRS accounting policies,